PauliusMacernis/RegularWebcamAndScreenShots/README.md

 # RegularWebcamAndScreenShots
 Makes a webcam and screen shot every 5 minutes

+# WARNING
+Make sure you keep the captured content in the extremly safe location because the captured content may reveal sensitive information.
+For example, screenshots may reveal passwords, source of a highly secure software you may work with, private meeting content, and so on; the taken webcam pictures may reveal your life schedule, sensitive life scenes, people who wants to stay private, and so on.
+Be caucious!

 # Install for Ubuntu 22.04